Naval Tactical Data System

 Naval Tactical Data System (NTDS) was a computerized information processing system developed by the United States Navy in the 1950s and first deployed in the early 1960s for use in combat ships.
-It took reports from multiple sensors on different ships and collated it to produce a single unified map of the battlespace.
+It took reports from multiple sensors on different ships and aircraft and collated it to produce a single unified map of the battlespace.
 This information could then be relayed back to the ships and to the weapons operators.

 Reason for development

 Background

 Warships have compartments known as Combat Information Centers, or CICs, that collect, sort and then communicate all of the battlefield information known to that ship.
 Information about targets would be forwarded to the CIC by the operators of the radar and sonar systems, where crewmen would use this information to update a shared map.
 Commanders used the map to direct weapons to particular targets.
 The system was similar to the Battle of Britain Bunker system, but on a smaller scale.

 There were two major problems with this system.
 One was that each ship had its own view of the battlespace, independent of the rest of the ships in the task force.
 This led to force allocation problems - the ship with the right weapon for a particular target might not see that target on their sensors, or two ships might attempt to attack the same target while ignoring another.
 This could be addressed by adding inter-ship radio or flag signals as another input to the map, but the workload of moving so many bits of data was enormous.
 This led to the second major problem, the high inherent manpower requirements and lack of shipboard space.

 During World War II and the immediate post-war era, major navies started studying these problems in depth, as concerns about coordinated attacks by long-range high-speed aircraft became a serious threat.
 To give the task force enough reaction time to deal with these threats, "pickets" were posted at a distance from the force to allow their radars to pick up the targets while still on the approach.
 The information from these ships then had to be relayed, normally by voice, to the other ships in the force.
 Some experiments with video cameras pointed at the radar displays were tried, but were subject to transmission loss when the ships pitched on the swells and the high-bandwidth antennas no longer pointed at each other.

 What was ultimately desired was a system that could collect target information from any sensor in the fleet, use that to build a single shared picture of the battlespace, and then distribute that data accurately and automatically to all of the ships.
 As the data was now being collected almost entirely from electronic devices and displays, a system that picked up this data directly from those displays would be ideal.